Glossary of Cash Flow Terms

 Capital can mean many things.
 Its specific definition depends on the context in which it is used.
 In general, it refers to financial resources available for use such as: financial assets or the financial value of assets, such as cash.
 It is also used to describe the factories, machinery, and equipment owned by a business and used in production.

-A balance sheet account that represents the value of all assets that are reasonably expected to be converted into cash within one year in the normal course of business.
-Current assets include cash, accounts receivable, inventory, marketable securities, prepaid expenses and other liquid assets that can be readily converted to cash.
+Current Assets represent the value of all assets that are reasonably expected to be converted into cash within one year in the normal course of business.
+Current Assets include cash, accounts receivable, inventory, marketable securities, prepaid expenses and other liquid assets that can be readily converted to cash.

-A company's debts or obligations that are due within one year.
-Current liabilities appear on the company's balance sheet and include short term debt, accounts payable, accrued liabilities and other debts.
+Current Liabilities are a company's debts or obligations that are due within one year.
+Current Liabilities appear on the company's balance sheet and include short term debt, accounts payable, accrued liabilities and other debts.

-Income tax deduction that allows a taxpayer to recover the cost or other basis of certain property; annual allowance for the wear and tear, deterioration, or obsolescence of the property.
+Depreciation is an income tax deduction that allows a taxpayer to recover the cost or other basis of certain property — the annual allowance for the wear and tear, deterioration, or obsolescence of the property.

 Equity is a stock or any other security representing an ownership interest.
 On a company's balance sheet, equity is the amount of the funds contributed by the owners (the stockholders) plus the retained earnings or losses.